mccl6596/Mackenzie-McClellan/README.md

 ---
 I am a senior studying Computer Science at the University of St. Thomas.
 I will graduate this semester, December 2022.
 In February 2023, I will be pursuing a career in software engineering at Best Buy.
 I am originally from Brooklyn Park, MN, and graduated from Maple Grove Senior High in 2019.

-Throughout my time at St. Thomas, I've been given the opportunity to work on a multitude of projects.
+Throughout my time at St. Thomas, I've had the opportunity to work on a multitude of projects.
 During this time, and in these three projects in particular, I have harnessed skills in Java, JavaScript, HTML/CSS, and jQuery.
 The first project, the St. Paul Crime Incidents Web App, is a single page application class project I contributed to.
 The second, the Security Venture Project, is a solo project of powerpoints and videos about Cyber Security.
 The third, OneU, is a start-up company's website I contributed to throughout the gALPHA program at St. Thomas.

 Coding Projects
 ---